kiba/Writings/fac/chp28_the_summoned_dwarf.md

 "Niiiiiiiiiccee."

-Then, all the sudden, he was seeing a granite ceiling, while his body laid on stone cold marble.
+Then, all the sudden, the ceiling was all granite, while his body laid on stone cold marble floor.

 The dwarf human blinked several time, until it dawn on him that he might be awake.
 The wealthy dwarf stood up.